TotallyInformation/node-red-contrib-uibuilder/README.md

   See the [URI Paths page in the WIKI](https://github.com/TotallyInformation/node-red-contrib-uibuilder/wiki/V2-URI-Paths) for details of all URI's available to your web apps.

+- Some VueJS helper functions are included with the front-end library.
+The idea being to bridge the complexity gap between the Node-RED Dashboard and uibuilder for novice front-end programmers.

 _[back to top](#contents)_

 ## 4. Known Issues

 I don't believe any of the current issues make the node unusable.
 They are mainly things to be aware of & that I'd like to tidy up at some point.

+- v3.0.0 does not have a completely working security model.
+It is not fully tested and may not work.
+Do not use in production.

+- Some of the VueJS helpers in the front-end library have edge-cases where they don't work.

 - It is common to need to send a number of messages from Node-RED to the front-end, specifically when a new client is loaded or a user refreshes the client browser.
 The 2nd output port of the node provides the control messages needed to handle this.